Abrasives

 blasting

-A group of finishing processes that involves spraying a surface with various types of media at high velocities in order to remove contaminants.
+A group of finishing processes that involve spraying a surface with various types of media at high velocities in order to remove contaminants.
 Blasting media is most frequently different types of abrasive grains, but high-pressure streams of air or water can also be used.

 bond material